Qiming-Huang/Docs/linux.md

 	```
 	* change `https` to `git`, that is `git clone git://github.com/Thomaszz4/Thomaszz4.github.io.git`
 	* if you using `git clone git://github.com/Thomaszz4/Thomaszz4.github.io.git`, when you `git push` may met some problems
+	* new branch: `git branch new_branch`, push the current branch and set the remote as upstream: `git push --set-upstream origin test_branch`

 * jupyter
 	* set up a remote connect